We look forward to greeting you at the XIX International Botanical Congress in 2017.

 The International Code of Nomenclature for algae, fungi, and plants (Melbourne Code) may be modified only by action of a plenary session of an International Botanical Congress on a resolution moved by the Nomenclature Section of that Congress (see Division III of the Code: http://www.iapt-taxon.org/nomen/main.php?page=div3).

 Proposals to amend the Code have been published in Taxon, the journal of the International Association for Plant Taxonomy (IAPT), starting with issue 63(1) in February 2014 (see http://www.ingentaconnect.com/content/iapt/tax or http://www.iapt-taxon.org/pages/synopsis_of_proposals).
 Taxon closed for proposals to amend the Code on 30 June 2016.
 Proposals may no longer be submitted for publication in Taxon.

-A Synopsis of Proposals to amend the Code will be published in the February 2017 issue of Taxon.
-The Synopsis is compiled by the Rapporteur-général and the Vice-rapporteur, who provide comments on the proposals.
+A Synopsis of Proposals to amend the Code has been published in the February 2017 issue of Taxon (see https://doi.org/10.12705/661.36 or download it here).
+The Synopsis has been compiled by the Rapporteur-général and the Vice-rapporteur, who have provided comments on the proposals.
 The Synopsis also includes opinions of the Permanent Nomenclature Committees on certain proposals.

-Information on the preliminary guiding vote on proposals will be included with the Synopsis of Proposals.
+Information on the preliminary guiding vote on proposals is included in the Synopsis of Proposals.
 The preliminary guiding vote is conducted before the Congress and is organized by the Bureau of Nomenclature in conjunction with the International Association for Plant Taxonomy (IAPT).
 The results of the vote will be available at the Nomenclature Section.

 At the Nomenclature Section itself, there are two kinds of votes: